 All of our partner brokers are in the top 1% in terms of deal experience, typically completing 100 deals or more per year.
 Furthermore, all of our senior partner brokers come with backgrounds in other more technically challenging industries such as investment banking, management consulting, technology or corporate law.

 Additionally, as part of our Full Service for 1% listing option, Hauseit will have a brand name, seasoned local agent provide you with a complimentary, no strings attached Comparative Market Analysis (CMA) of your home to help you decide where to initially list your property in NYC.

 Am I Comfortable Negotiating Directly with Brokers and Buyers for My Home?

 An advantage of using a middleman listing agent in negotiations in greatly underestimated by many FSBO sellers in New York City.
 Especially if the property is the home you actually live in, negotiations with buyers and buyers’ agents can become very emotionally stressful for you, the home owner trying to sell your own home in NYC.

-If you are serious about trying to sell your own home in NYC then you need to be certain you will be emotionally unattached and logical in reasoning throughout the NYC FSBO sale process.
 This means you have to not get upset if you hear criticism of your home from buyers at your open house, and you will have to control your anger during tough negotiations with a buyer.
 This means that you have to not get flustered by stupid questions and mistakes that first time home buyers will ask and make.